Child in critical condition after being shot while sitting in car near 5th and Concordia

 “I pray for the city,” Rafe said.
 “Our city is in turmoil.”

-The 6-year-old is the 13th child to be shot in Milwaukee so far this year.
+This is the 13th child to be shot in Milwaukee so far this year.

 At this time last year, eight kids had been shot.